shimaore/esl/README.md

 CallServer Example
 ------------------

-From the FreeSwitch dialplan, use `<action application="socket" data="127.0.0.1:7000 async full"/>` to hand the call over to an ESL server.
+From the FreeSwitch dialplan, use `<action application="socket" data="127.0.0.1:7000 async full"/>` to hand the call over to an Event Socket server.

 If you'd like to get realtime channel variables after each `command()`, execute the `verbose_events` command first: